Chinmaya-Kausik/py_knots/README.md

 # Note for mathematicians (and advanced students)

 If you have a project where you want to do more than what the program allows, please contact me at chinmaya.kausik.1@gmail.com.
-For example, if you want to run batch computations with large braids to search for counterexamples to something, or if you want to use Seifert matrices for a purpose other than the ones the program deals with, I can guide you through the code and provide suggestions (if you need them).
+For example, if you want to run batch computations with large braids to search for counterexamples to something, or if you want to use Seifert matrices for a purpose other than the ones which the program deals with, I can guide you through the code and provide suggestions (if you need them).
 I am open to talking about various ways in which you can use the program's code.
 If I have time, I can also write some of the code for you, but I cannot promise anything in that direction.

 Also note that the program will be significantly faster for long braids once I implement the bottleneck function in a much faster language (specifically, C) and import it to this program, which is written in Python.